5 Proven Strategies to Combat Shopping Cart Abandonment

 Shopping Cart Abandonment Strategy: Simplify your checkout process

 This strategy addresses concerns #7 and 8 in the graph above: "long process" and "bad site navigation."

 Luckily, there's a company who excels in the checkout process, and we can copy their strategy verbatim: Cards Against Humanity.

 CAH is known for its irreverent branding.
 It's, perhaps, less known for its excellent sales processes.

 Let's take a look at their checkout process:

-What you're seeing here is, basically, your typical checkout process optimized.
+What you're seeing here is, basically, your typical shopping cart checkout process optimized.

 They only ask the absolutely necessary questions, and they do it in a way so simple I almost bought their product in the process of taking those screenshots…

 Top checkout optimization best practices: